fenriques/AstroDom/docs/importCsv.md

 ![Save CSV data](importCsv4.png)

-Due to a bug in these images the log frame is empty.
+Due to a bug, in these images the log frame is empty.

 # Recap
 Load and import PixInsight data from SubFrameSelector, then you can see FWHM, Eccentricity, Noise and SNR in  [Image List](imageList.md) and [Charts](chart.md)